kustex/3d_house_project/README.md

 The geotiff file used in the script is located inside the k_13.zip.<br> You can find it at: http://www.geopunt.be/download?container=dhm-vlaanderen-ii-dsm-raster-1m&title=Digitaal%20Hoogtemodel%20Vlaanderen%20II,%20DSM,%20raster,%201m</p>

 - step 1.
-Take dms coordinates input of user.
+Take dms coordinates input(float) of user.
 - step 2.
 Convert dms coordinates to decimal degree coordinates.
 - step 3.
 Using pyproj, convert dd coordinates to x,y lambert 72 (epsg 31370), because our geotiff file is based on this coordinate reference system.
 - step 4.
 Create bounding box around the x y coordinate.